datastax/dsbulk/CONTRIBUTING.md

 * `TRACE`: same thing, but for events that happen very often, produce a lot of output, or should be irrelevant most of the time (this is a bit more subjective and left to your interpretation).

 Tests are run with the Logback configuration file defined for each module in `src/test/resources/logback-test.xml`.
 The default level for all loggers is `OFF`, which means that no log output is produced, but you can override it with a system property: `-Dlog.root.level=DEBUG`.
 A nice setup is to use `DEBUG` when you run from your IDE, and keep the default for the command line.
+Also, some modules use the special `NOPAppender` by default, to reduce clutter printed on the console; you can temporarily change that appender to a regular `ConsoleAppender`, especially while debugging tests, but avoid committing that change.

 When you add or review new code, take a moment to run the tests in `DEBUG` mode and check if the output looks good.

 ### Fair usage of Stream API

 Please use the Stream API with parsimony.
 Streams were designed for *data processing*, not to make collection traversals "functional".

 ### Never assume a specific format for `toString()`